progressively-crew/progressively/packages/documentation/docs/introduction/getting-started.md

 $ docker-compose up -d
 ```

-You can now open <a href="http://localhost:3000/welcome" target="_blank" rel="noreferrer">http://localhost:3000/welcome</a> to create your admin user.
+You can now open <a href="http://localhost:3000/welcome" target="_blank" rel="noreferrer">the welcome page</a> to create your admin user.

 ## Regular setup